the1lab/1lab/src/1Lab/Equiv/FromPath.lagda.md

   bad-transport-is-equiv = transp (λ i → is-equiv (coe0→i P i)) i0 id-equiv
 ```

-While `is-equiv`{.Agda} is a proposition --- and thus the particular
+Because `is-equiv`{.Agda} is a [[proposition]], the specific
-proof does not matter propositionally --- Agda is still a programming
-language, the data of an equivalence includes the inverse function, and
-the inverse we obtain from this construction is *not* simply transport
+construction does not matter in any mathematical context.
+However, in an
+intensional proof assistant, we *do* still need to care about the
+specific construction of the inverse, especially if we intend to perform
+computations with that inverse.
+We would expect that the inverse of
-along the inverse of $P$: it has an extra reflexive transport along
+transporting along $P$ is simply transporting along the path inverse of
-$P(\iO)$, which does not compute away when $P(\iO)$ is neutral.
+$P$, but this is *not* the construction we obtain by the abstract
+argument above.
+Instead, that construction introduces an extraneous
+`transport`{.Agda} along `refl`{.Agda}:

 ```agda
   _ : equiv→inverse bad-transport-is-equiv